 On this page:

-The Detailed Engineering Evaluations (DEE) programme will be handed over by the end of 2014 from CERA to local authorities to manage under their respective earthquake prone building policies, as per the standard practice across New Zealand.
-Read more in the media release: CERA hands building safety programme over to local councils
+The Detailed Engineering Evaluations (DEE) programme is being handed over from CERA to territorial authorities to manage under the Building Act 2004 and their respective earthquake-prone building policies, as per the standard practice across New Zealand.
+Read more in the media release: CERA hands building safety programme over to local councils.

 Nationally, territorial authorities are often building consent authorities with the role of administering aspects of the Building Act 2004.
 The Building Act 2004 requires territorial authorities to adopt a policy on earthquake-prone buildings which states the approach the territorial authority will take in performing its statutory functions in relation to earthquake-prone buildings.

 Following the Canterbury earthquakes, CERA considers that the work done to date means the risks from earthquake-prone buildings in Christchurch, Selwyn and Waimakariri is now comparable to other parts of the country.

 For this reason, and taking into account the results of the DEE process, the risk based prioritisation, the time elapsed since the earthquakes, and the existing national building regulation regime, CERA has stopped requesting DEEs.
 Effectively this is good news for the recovery as we transition to business as usual.